Development Services provides a Pre-Application Meeting for development proposals.

 - Flagging issues to address, such as variances to the Zoning Bylaw

-- Sharing information that needs to be considered, such as required separation from existing accesses, and
+- Sharing information that needs to be considered, such as required separation from existing accesses

 - Identifying additional required reports or information

-- Sharing relevant City program information such as the Facade Improvement Program or the Development Incentive Program
+- Sharing relevant City program information, such as the Business Improvement Area Grants

-Your development permit application that responds to the Pre-Application Meeting information will help to reduce review and process times.
+Incorporating the feedback from your pre-application meeting will help to reduce review and processing times.
 A thorough application can save time by limiting the back and forth communications between you and the City.

-The Edmonton Service Centre is available for basic inquiries and information related to development permits that do not call for a Pre-Application Meeting.
+The Edmonton Service Centre is available for basic inquiries and information related to development permits that do not require a pre-application meeting.

 Disclaimer